computational-biology/bpnet/README.md

      -adj=true for creation of adjacency matrix.
 Default false

- It generates a .edge file for edge lists, .adj(optional) file for adjacency matrix for every file.
+ It generates a .edge file for edge lists, .adj file for adjacency matrix for every file.
 It also generates a pairchain.net for all files.
  It works for multiple files, like, bpnet *.out -netsize=4 -exdeg=3

- Compilation:   g++ -std=c++03 -static -I./include main.cpp -o bpnet
+ Installation: Follow the installation_guide.txt

+ Compilation:  Follow the installation_guide.txt

- run:    ./bpnet [optional switches] 1a9n.out
+ run:    bpnet.linux [optional switches] 1ehz.cif